wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_call_invocations.md

      `------'     `------'        `-------'       `------'

+**Non-sequential CALL Request IDs**

+When sending a CALL that continues a progressive call invocation, its request ID is the same as the CALL that initiated the progressive call invocation.
+Therefore, when progressive call invocations are enabled, the requirement for CALL request IDs to be sequential session scope is waived (see [Protocol Violations](#protocol_errors)).
+Only those CALL messages which initiate a new RPC shall be required to have a sequential session scope request ID.
+A Router MAY choose to remember request IDs of previously completed progressive invocations calls for verification purposes, but this is not required.

+For example, this sequence of CALL messages received by a Router is considered valid in terms of protocol violation detection:

+1. `[CALL, 1, {"progress":true}, "foo"]`
+2. `[CALL, 2, {}, "bar"]`
+3. `[CALL, 1, {}, "foo"]`

+Because a Router is not expected to remember every completed request, a CALL may even use the request ID of a previously **completed** non-CALL request, and it would not be considered a protocol violation.
+In this case, the Router shall simply discard the CALL message, as already discussed in the previous section.

+However, if the Router receives a CALL for a _new_ RPC that skips the next expected request ID, then that shall be considered a protocol violation:

+1. `[CALL, 1, {"progress":true}, "foo"]`
+2. `[CALL, 2, {}, "bar"]`
+3. `[CALL, 4, {}, "baz"]` (protocol violation, request ID 3 expected)

 **Ignoring Progressive Call Invocations**

 Unlike some other advanced features, a *Callee* cannot be unaware of progressive call invocations.